 What we like about the Chase Freedom® card

-The primary benefits of the Chase Freedom® card include the high 5% cash back rate on up to $1,500 in combined purchases in bonus categories each quarter you activate, a 0% intro APR for the first 15 months on purchases (14.99% - 23.74% Variable APR afterward) and a $200 bonus cash for spending $500 on purchases in your first three months.
+The primary benefits of the Chase Freedom® card include the high 5% cash back rate on up to $1,500 in combined purchases in bonus categories each quarter you activate, and a $200 bonus cash for spending $500 on purchases in your first three months.
 Between the cash-back rewards and lengthy interest-free introductory period, you can leverage the benefits of this card for everyday spending and major purchases.

 Things to consider